How to Report Sexual Misconduct/Title IX Conduct

 If you are unsure about reporting, e-mail the Title IX Coordinator at email@example.com.

 All non-confidential employees must report sexual misconduct to the Title IX Coordinator unless they have been designated a confidential resource and are functioning in that capacity when receiving the report.
 If a Lawrence student, faculty or staff member, or visitor describes incidents that could be considered sexual harassment, assault, or exploitation:

 1. Offer to listen and help.
 Say that you will report the misconduct to the Title IX Coordinator, and explain the purpose and privacy of these reports.
 If possible:

 - Show the person the SHARE website.
-The website has emergency contacts and other resources, the full text of the sexual misconduct policy, and a list of confidential resources.
+The website has emergency contacts and other resources, the sexual misconduct policy, and a list of confidential resources.

 - Connect the person with a confidential resource or Campus Advocate.
-Both are confidential resources that can help the person get emotional support, counseling, or medical care; arrange for protection or academic accommodations; seek an educational intervention; file a formal complaint; or contact law enforcement.
+Confidential resources can help the person get emotional support, counseling, or medical care; arrange for protection or academic accommodations; seek an educational intervention; file a formal complaint; or contact law enforcement.

-2. Fill out the form below.
+2. Fill out the form.
 Click "submit" to send the report to the Title IX Coordinator.